 6. PSD Files

 The first five items on our list all involve coding.
 The level of customer service for these products tends to be high because customers will need help, and because there can be differences between browsers, servers, and other technology.
-Now, we’ll move into some types of products that generally have much lower customer service demands and can provide income that is more passive in nature.
+Now, we’ll move into some types of products that generally have much lower customer service demands and can provide passive income as they continue to generate sales with minimal involvement on your part.

 I’m calling this product type “PSD files”, which is kind of a general way of classifying a lot of different types of products that can be used in Photoshop.
 UI sets that can be used in web design are extremely popular, and PSD mockups that allow users to display a product in a realistic-looking way are also popular.